yvolk/biorobotlife/README.md

 ============

 A solution of a small programming quiz wrapped into Android application.
 It emulates robots reproduction.
-Each robot starts creating its clone (child) when it is 2 or more months age.
-It takes 2 months to create the clone.
-A newborn clone appears to the World as 0 months old.
+Each robot starts creating its clone (child) when it is 2 or more months old ("age").
+It takes 2 months to create a clone.
+The newborn clone appears to the World as 0 months old.
 After this the "father" robot immediately starts creating another clone...

 Initially the application was developed on an Android device, so it has a wrapper activity showing results.